Guillamon/master-data-science/README.md

-# FORECAST OF ITEM SALES FOR ORDER PLACEMENT
+# FORECASTS OF ITEM SALES FOR ORDER PLACEMENT
 Project developed for a food and beverage distributor in Central Europe.
 The sections in this readme are:
 1. OBJECTIVES